Clothes hanger

 The clothing hanger was originally designed to allow people quick access to their clothing as well as designate an area, in their home, to keep their clothing in.
 It was also used to keep clothing dry or without a wrinkle.

 There are three basic types of clothes hangers.
 The first is the wire hanger, which has a simple loop of wire, most often steel, in a flattened triangle shape that continues into a hook at the top.
 The second is the wooden hanger, which consists of a flat piece of wood cut into a boomerang-like shape with the edges sanded down to prevent damage to the clothing, and a hook, usually of metal, protruding from the point.
 Some wooden hangers have a rounded bar from tip to tip, forming a flattened triangle.
 This bar is designed to hang the trousers belonging to the jacket.
 The third kind and most used in today's world are plastic coat hangers, which mostly mimic the shape of either a wire or a wooden hanger.
 Plastic coat hangers are also produced in smaller sizes to accommodate the shapes of children's clothes.

 Some hangers have clips along the bottom for suspending skirts.
 Dedicated skirt and trousers hangers may not use the triangular shape at all, instead using just a rod with clips.
 Other hangers have little rings coming from the top two bars to hang straps from tank-tops on.
 Specialized pant hanger racks may accommodate many pairs of trousers.
 Foldable clothes hangers that are designed to be inserted through the collar area for ease of use and the reduction of stretching are an old, yet potentially useful variation on traditional clothes hangers.
 They have been patented over 200 times in the U.S. alone, as in U.S. Patent 0586456, awarded in 1897 to George E. Hideout.

 History

+Referred to as a coat-hanger, the small piece of fabric attached to the nape of the neck inside a coat or jacket was developed in 1830, enabling the hanging of such types of outer clothing.
+Around 1850, small chains were developed to be used in place of fabric loops, though the use of loops of fabric continued, and are still a feature present in many garments today.